New Jersey Drug Distribution Laws

 The New Jersey Code of Criminal Justice 2C § 35-5

-Statutory Definition of the Offense
+Statutory definition of the offense

 It is unlawful for any person knowingly or purposely:

-1. To manufacture, distribute or dispense, or to possess or have under his control with intent to distribute or dispense, or manufacture, a controlled dangerous substance or controlled substance analog; or
+1. To manufacture, distribute or dispense, or to possess or have under his control with intent to distribute or dispense, or manufacture a controlled dangerous substance or controlled substance analog; or

 2. To create, distribute, or possess or have under his control with intent to distribute, a counterfeit controlled dangerous substance.

-Crime Classifications
+Crime classifications

 Heroin or Cocaine

-• 5 oz. or more: 1st degree crime
+• Five ounces or more: First-degree crime

-• Less than 1/2 oz.: 3rd degree crime
+• Less than half an ounce: Third-degree crime

 Schedule I or II Narcotic (excluding heroin or cocaine)

-• 1 oz. or more: 2nd degree crime
+• 1 ounce or more: Second-degree crime

-• Less than 1 oz.: 3rd degree crime
+• Less than 1 ounce.: Third-degree crime

 Lysergic Acid Diethylamide (LSD)